 Molly is blind from cataracts and has been to the eye dogtor, who says she may be a candidate for surgery now that her diabetes is under control.
 Her foster mom will be taking her back for further assessment and help Molly make plans for her future.
 She is available for adoption and still hoping for her perfect furever home.

 11 year old Kandy was ill and her family couldn’t afford her vet care.
-Their plan was to have her euthanized without even attempting to help her.
-They had never spayed her or, it seems, done any meaningful medical care throughout her lifetime, so it now put her in the position of needing a lot of maintenance which would be expensive.
-Kandy had been a service dog to help them with their anxieties, and this was how she was repaid for her years of giving.
-Thankfully, their son couldn’t bear to have her die without the opportunity for treatment and reached out to North Atlantic Westie Rescue to see if there was anything they could do.
-They had a volunteer pick her up at her home in NJ, just outside NYC.
+Their plan was to have her euthanized because they couldn’t help her.
+They had never spayed her or, it seems, done any meaningful medical care throughout her lifetime, so she needed a lot of vet care which would be expensive.
+Kandy had been a service dog to help her previous owners them with their anxieties.
+Thankfully, their son couldn’t bear to have her die without the opportunity for treatment and reached out to North Atlantic Westie Rescue (NAWR) to see if there was anything they could do.
+They had a volunteer pick her up at her home in New Jersey, just outside New York City.
 She showed all the signs of having been sick for a long time: extremely dehydrated, not eating, her rib and hip bones sticking out and loss of much of her muscle, as well.

 In early January 2023, she was transferred to North Atlantic Westie Rescue (NAWR) in Delaware and is doing very well.
 She’s running around, beating up lots of toys, barking when her meals aren’t ready fast enough, and just being a happy little Westie girl.
 She still looks and acts like a puppy, so we feel she still has years ahead of her to enjoy her second chance at life.
 Kandy’s NAWR foster family renamed her Chloe because they embrace their dogs’ Scottish heritage by giving all of their pups Scottish names.
-Chloe is an adorable and sweet, spirited, petite Westie with a big personality, and so worth all it took to swipe her out of the hands of death.
+Chloe is an adorable and sweet, spirited, petite Westie with a big personality, and so worth it to give her another chance at life.

 Erica Cerny